Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly advises 'Call before any significant deploy, migration, or infrastructure change' and gives example contexts.
-Does not explicitly mention when not to use or provide alternatives, but the context is clear enough for an agent.
+Explicitly states 'Call before any significant deploy, migration, or infrastructure change.'
+Provides clear context but does not mention when not to use or suggest alternatives among siblings.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.